pam-exchange/SymantecPAM-ConfigFile/README.md

 The fields used are:

-- Account for login to remote server
+- Login account to remote server
 If the application uses a remote Windows or UNIX system, select an account with login permissions to the remote server.
 The account must have read/write permissions to the file specified.

+- Domain for login account
+If the login account requires a domain for SMB and SSH connections, enter it here.
+This may also apply to local accounts.
+When using a local account on a Windows server the domain is the **hostname**.

-- Config file
+- Config file (path+) filename
 Specify the path + filename for the configuration file.
 For Windows servers the protocol used is SMB and you must specify a share/path to the file.
 This can be `/c$/tmp/tomcat-users.xml` or any other network share on the server.